Worth-NL/verification-service/readme.md

 If someone is running this code in production - please dont.

 Please contact [Frank Molenaar](mailto:fmolenaar@worth.systems) for any inquiries surrounding the status of this component.
+For more information or current developments you can also join the Common Ground Slack Channel: #verificatie-service